mamba-org/rhumba/README.md

 ## Use

 You can use Mamba as your new package manager.

+If you'd like, set the channel you prefer to use, `default` is the default one:

+`mamba::set_channel("conda-forge")`

 Try installing something:

 `mamba::install("xtensor")`